kowusu01/RapidPrototypingWithExpressJs/Readme.md

 These three methods could provide the web team something to start with and establish the code for interacting with an api which is going to be needed once the final api is ready.

 ### 4. write methods in the service to return the dummy data
 Next step is to create methods in the service to return data for each route.
 For instance we need a method that searches in the dummy data and return a record that matches a given id.
-This exactly what we want to do when we get data from the actual api.
+This is exactly what we want to do when we get data from the actual api.

 Below is an example of such method.
 ![sample service method](https://github.com/kowusu01/RapidPrototypingWithExpressJs/blob/main/docs/service-with-fake-data-and-method.PNG?raw=true)